 However, rather than working hard on his bass playing skills, like any respectable bassist would do, Wolfgang preferred to occupy himself with entirely different stuff.
 How can it be that you can buy a brandnew bass guitar for 200 $/€ that just blows you away, while others for 2000 just sound like kids' toys?
 It didn't make any sense.

 The banker in him began researching markets and business models, whereas the craftman's descendant in him brought his grandpa's old carpentry back to life.
 That abundance of tools and wood processing machinery came in handy now.

 Sebastian's passion for wood has always been on par with his passion for music.
-No wonder he graduated with honours in bowed and stringed instrument making at the Federal Technical School in Hallstatt (HTBLA), Austria.
+No wonder he graduated with honours from the 4-year Bowed and Stringed Instruments School in Hallstatt (HTBLA), Austria.
 There, he had also been part of the research team which, in 2015, managed to decipher the centuries-old construction secret of Stradivarius violins.
 In addition, Sebastian is also a trained jazz guitarist and guitar teacher.

 Thomas Milacher is our in-house bass professional.
 He graduated in electric and upright bass from the concert class of the Music and Arts University of the City of Vienna (MUK) and he holds the bass teaching degree of the University of Music and Performing Arts Vienna (MdW).

 Thomas was involved in the development of our BITE 1000mV pickups from early on.
 His weekends as a gigging artist are generally booked out for months, whereas during the week he keeps working with us in production, social media management and rigorous testing to ensure our basses are up to professional expectations.